tintorres/ManagerAppInRedux/README.md

 # ManagerAppInRedux

 Version of Stephen Grider's employee project under Udemy's best selling "The Complete React Native and Redux Course".
-I remove dependency to Firebase to get to speed to redux and react native navigations.
+I remove dependency to Firebase to get to speed to redux and react native navigations quickly without having to setup accounts in Firebase.
 Recommended to newbies to explore react-native and redux easily.
+These include the following functionalities:
+  - Employee List ( Start with empty list )
+  - Create employee
+  - Open employee from List
+  - Edit employee
+  - Text message employee
+  - Delete employee with modal dialogue

 ## Getting Started